CS-SI/SafeScale/doc/RESOURCES.md

 SafeScale being designed to abstract resources from various Cloud Providers, the resource names and usages may differ from what one Cloud Provider may provide.

-This documentation describes each SafeScale resource and differences from Cloud Provider counterparts.
+This documentation describes each SafeScale resource and differences from Cloud Provider counterparts (if it makes sense).

 ## resource `Network`